The best ways to dry out your wet running shoes and walking boots

 Silica Gel Sachets

-Those small packs of Silica Gel that arrive in postal packages and new shoe boxes are handy for helping to dry out footwear, although you will need to collect quite a few to fill your walking boots.
+Those small packs of Silica Gel that arrive in postal packages and new shoe boxes are handy for drying out footwear, although you will need to collect quite a few to fill your walking boots.
 Be wary of using these and leaving your boots lying around if you have pets in the house, as they are quite toxic if eaten.

 Cat Litter is excellent for drying shoes and boots.

-You may not think about cat litter to dry your wet boots, but try filling an old pair of socks or tights with cat litter and push down inside your boots.
-Leave overnight, and be amazed at how much moisture is absorbed.
-Cat litter in trainers and Wellington boots also make a fantastic deodoriser to rid them of sweaty feet odours!
+You may not think about using cat litter to dry your wet boots, but try filling an old pair of socks or tights with cat litter and pushing it down inside your boots.
+Leave it overnight, and you will be amazed at how much moisture is absorbed.
+Cat litter in trainers and Wellington boots also makes a fantastic deodoriser to rid them of sweaty feet odours!

 Boot Dryers